Set up a pop-up shop

 2. Finding the right location

 A major challenge of a starting a pop-up restaurant is finding appropriate premises.
-You may need to adapt premises to the needs of your business and this may require planning permission - if in doubt you should contact the Planning Service.
+You may need to adapt premises to the needs of your business and this may require planning permission - if in doubt you should contact the planning office at your local council.

 When you are taking your first steps to open a pop-up restaurant, contact your local district council environmental health team for general advice - see local council contact details in Northern Ireland.

-You can also use our property finder tool to search for commercial property in Northern Ireland or find out about the services offered by the Invest NI Property Solutions Unit.
+You can also use our property finder tool to search for commercial property in Northern Ireland.

 3. Safe catering